 It doesn’t have to be brand new.
 Since we will be painting it, all you need to worry about is it being sturdy and durable.
 And it will need to be from some kind of wooden material.
 Fabric won’t work.

-Then you’ll need to decide if you want it to look brand new, or have that vintage farmhouse look.
+After you pick your paint color, you’ll need to decide if you want your treasure chest toy box to look brand new, or have a vintage farmhouse look.
 We’ll cover this later on.

-We will be painting, and there will be a step where we are outside spraying a sealer on the box.
-So whatever you feel you need in addition to what I will list, feel free to get ready now.
+We will be painting the wooden treasure box, and there will be a step where we are outside spraying a sealer on the box.
+So if there is anything else you feel you need in addition to what I list in the supplies, feel free to get ready now.

 - Course Sand Paper